TEEN KICKBOXING

 Four elements to build strength from the inside out

-The Tender Warrior approach is built around four elements.
-Each one helps you turn stress into strength, sensitivity into power, and fear into confidence.
+Tender Warrior is a journey through the four elements.
+Each represents a different aspect of our practice that we learn to embody through kickboxing and martial arts training.
 Together, they create a path that’s simple, clear, and fun to follow.

 Air / Focus